-Part I of Form 10 K gives a complete introduction about the Business.
+Part I of Form 10 K gives a complete introduction to the Business.
 This has many sub-sections that are listed below:

-1. Business: This section captures the complete Introductory detail of the Business, what are the various segments of the business, Details of Competition available in Market and Regulations that are associated with this business.
+This section captures the complete Introductory detail of the Business, the various segments of the business, the Details of Competition available in the Market, and the Regulations associated with this business.

 - Risk Factor: Details of all the risks involved in the business.
 This section also explains the factors that can impact the Business.

-- Un Resolved Staff Comments: If filer received written comment from SEC staff regarding its any periodic report in not less then 180 days before the end of fiscal relating and such comments remained unresolved.
-This section will disclose the details of any such unresolved comments and position of filers on such comments.
+- Unresolved Staff Comments: If the filer received a written comment from SEC staff regarding any periodic report not less than 180 days before the end of fiscal relating, such comments remained unresolved.
+This section will disclose the details of any such unresolved comments and the position of filers on such comments.

-3. Legal Proceedings: Details of all the judicial, regulatory and arbitration proceedings concerning matters arising in connection with the conduct of businesses.
+Details of all the judicial, regulatory, and arbitration proceedings concerning matters arising in connection with the conduct of businesses.

 Part II: Financial Details

-6. Company’s Financial Data: Provide financial information about the company for the last 5 Years.
+Provide financial information about the company for the last 5 years.

 - Disclosures of Market Risk: All companies in this section give information about business exposure to Market Risk.
-In this section, all the strategy taken or to be taken by management is also mentioned.
+This section also mentions all the strategies taken or to be taken by management.

 Part III: Management Details

-14. Fees paid to the Accountant and Details of the Services Taken: In this Section, the company disclosed the compensation they paid to their accounting firm in the last two fiscal years.
+14. Fees paid to the Accountant and Details of the Services Taken

-Following Documents filed as part of Report under this part:
+The following Documents were filed as part of the Report under this part:

 - Financial Statements